honzee/RNAseqCNV/README.md

 - single gain: 6, 10, 14, 18.
 The expression is significantly higher than that of diploid chromosomes.
 Meanwhile, the MAF density graph shows imbalance of allele distribution (3 copies in total, 1:2 or 2:1), which is typical for single copy gain.

 - double gain: 21.
 The expression is usually even higher than that of single copy gain.
 However, the MAF graphs can have two patterns according to the copy of alleles (4 copies in total, 3:1 or 2:2).
-In this case, the MAF density peak centered around 0.5 indicates two additional copies are from different chromosomes (one maternal and one paternal).
+In this case, the MAF density peak is centered around 0.5 indicating two additional copies are from different alleles (maternal and paternal).

-- chromosome X: Estimation of CNVs on chromosome X is more tricky since X inactivation in female and MAF graphs are usually uninformative.
-However, we can at least roughly approximate whether a gain or loss of X chromosome has occured by the expression level.
-In this case the higher expression suggests a gain of at least one copy.
+- chromosome X: Estimation of CNVs on chromosome X is more challenging since X inactivation in female makes MAF graphs not informative.
+However, approximate copy number of X chromosome can be estimated based on the expression level.
+In this case the higher expression suggests a single copy gain at least.

-- partial gain/loss: The expression level level of partial gain/deletion is somewhere in between the diploid chromosomes and chromosomes with whole chromosomal change.
-The MAF density graph is distorted, but not in a typical pattern.
-Partial changes are marked as "ab" in the main figure which can lead us to further examination of this chromosome in the arm-level figure:
+- partial gain/loss: Large CNV segments shorter than whole chromosome.
+The MAF density is normally distorted, but not in a typical pattern.
+Partial CNVs are marked as "ab" in the main figure which need further curation on the arm-level:

 ![arm level figure 2](./README/arm_level_2.png)

-In this case, it is clear, that there is at least partial gain on q arm of chromosome 17.
+In this case, it is clear, that there is partial gain on q arm of chromosome 17.

 ![Figure with high number of deletions](./README/near_hap_adj.png)

-- deletion: 1, 2, 3, 4, 5, 7, 8, 9, 11, 12, 13, 14, 15, 16, 17, 19, 20, 22.
-The deletions have significantly lower expression in comparison to diploid chromosomes.
-Also the MAF density graph suggests, that there is only a single allele.
-However, the deletion of chromosome 17 is not complete since there is still small but visible peak around 0.5.
+- 1 copy deletion: 1, 2, 3, 4, 5, 7, 8, 9, 11, 12, 13, 14, 15, 16, 17, 19, 20, 22.
+The chromosomes with deletions have significantly lower gene expression compared to diploid ones, and the imbalanced MAF density suggests only one copy of alleles are left for these chromosomes.

 ### 4. Shiny app <a name="shiny_app"></a>

-The shiny app enables CNV analysis similar to the RNAseqCNV_wrapper.
-Moreover, it help user to browse easier through the results and providers an interface for manual checking and correction of the CNVs called by the package.
+The Shiny app enables CNV analysis similar to the RNAseqCNV_wrapper.
+In addition, it providers an interactive interface to view the result and curate the reported CNVs.
 It is launched by:
 ```
 launchApp()
 ```